 Rye is home to 8 miles of New Hampshire coastline along the Atlantic Ocean.
 There are numerous town and state beaches, including Jenness State Beach and Wallis Sands State Beach.
-There are also 2 state parks including Odiorne Point State Park and Rye Harbor State Park (Ragged Neck), and Rye Harbor Marina.
+There are 2 state parks including Odiorne Point State Park and Rye Harbor State Park (Ragged Neck), as well as Rye Harbor Marina.

 No person shall build a fire on any sand area of any beach.
 Only after obtaining a permit, a fire may be kindled on the rock areas of the beach.
 Permits are only issued to Rye residents and property owners.
 Allowable permit times for beach permits is between 5pm and midnight.
 All ash and debris left after the kindled fire must be disposed of properly once completely extinguished.
 For more information on beach fires, visit the Rye Fire Department burn permits page.

 Beaches and parking areas are closed midnight to sunrise.

 The use of alcoholic beverages on the beaches and in or upon any and all parking lots or areas easterly of Ocean Boulevard in the Town of Rye is prohibited.

 Beginning the Saturday before Memorial Day and ending the Saturday after Labor Day, dogs are prohibited from town beaches from 9am to 7pm except on Saturdays when dogs are prohibited from 9am-9pm.
 Dog waste must be picked up immediately by its owner.